fr3fou/gone/README.md

 ### Shoutouts

-- [Davis Josephs](https://github.com/josephsdavid) - was of HUGE help with algebra and other ML-related questions; also helped me spot some nasty bugs!
+- [David Josephs](https://github.com/josephsdavid) - was of HUGE help with algebra and other ML-related questions; also helped me spot some nasty bugs!

 ## Resources used: